 The Company's financial statements have been presented on the basis that its business is a going concern, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 The Company is subject to the risks and uncertainties associated with a business with one product line and limited commercial product revenues, including limitations on its operating capital resources and uncertain demand for its products.
-The Company has incurred recurring operating losses and negative operating cash flows since inception, and expects to continue to incur operating losses and negative operating cash flows for at least the next few years.
-Management has made estimates of future results of operations, using a wide range of assumptions regarding the level of revenue generated, operating expense incurred and future cash flows, which suggest a wide range of possible future outcomes.
-However, assuming financial results in 2017 similar to the results achieved in 2016, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern, and the Company's independent registered public accounting firm, in its report on the Company's 2016 consolidated financial statements, has raised substantial doubt about the Company's ability to continue as a going concern.
+The Company has incurred recurring operating losses and negative operating cash flows since inception, and expects to continue to incur operating losses and negative operating cash flows for at least the next several years as a result of which, management has concluded that there is substantial doubt about the Company's ability to continue as a going concern.
+The Company's independent registered public accounting firm, in its report on the Company's 2016 consolidated financial statements, has also raised substantial doubt about the Company's ability to continue as a going concern.